allyssasalvacion/mern-authentication/README.md

    npm install
    ```

 3. Configure environment variables.
-Create a **.env** file in the frontend directory and set the following variables:
+Create a **.env** file in the frontend directory and set the following variable:
    ```
    VITE_API_BASE_URL=your_vite_api_base_url
    ```